iamdonovan/spymicmac/doc/tutorials/index.rst

 - :doc:`absolute <absolute/index>` geometry covers all of the steps taken to process the images in an absolute ("real-world") geometry: registration, camera refinement, dense matching and orthorectification.

-If you don't want to read more about the different processing steps, there is also a :doc:`tealdeer` which runs through the different tools and commands used in the workflow with minimal explanation. :)
+If you don't want to read more about the different processing steps, there is also a :doc:`../tealdeer` which runs through the different tools and commands used in the workflow with minimal explanation. :)

 .. toctree::